MicrosoftLearning/MB-240-Dynamics365forFieldService/Instructions/Labs/LAB[MB-240]_Lab06_Agreements.md

 1. Using the **Sitemap**, select **Price Lists** under **Settings.**

-2. Open an exisitng price list.
+2. Open an existing price list.

 3. In the **Price List Items**, click the **+ Add** button to add a Price List Line Item